scala/docs.scala-lang/_overviews/parallel-collections/architecture.md

 ### Splitters

-The job of a `Splitter`, as its name suggests, is to split a parallel collection into a non-trival partition of its elements.
+The job of a `Splitter`, as its name suggests, is to split a parallel collection into a non-trivial partition of its elements.
 The basic idea is to split the collection into smaller parts until they are small enough to be operated on sequentially.